ubco-W2022T2-data301/project-group-group38/README.md

 ## Team Members

 - Person 1 - Anton Cizmok - I am a traveller and I would like to own investment property in Hawaii, Hawaii!
+- Person 2 - Drake Snitynsky - I am a business management student that would like to understand the fundementals behind Airbnb
 - Person 3: Coleton Bilodeau -

 ## Images